 In tactical terms, there are several methods for replicating data, including:

-- Log-based incremental is replicated based on information in log files.
-This is an efficient method but works only with sources that support log-based (such as , Oracle, and PostgreSQL).
+Log-based incremental replication: Data is replicated based on information in database log files.
+This is an efficient method but works only with database sources that support log-based replication (such as SQL Server, Oracle, and PostgreSQL).

 What to look for in data replication software

 Data replication software should ideally contain the following features:

 A large number of connectors: A replication tool should allow you to replicate data from various sources and SaaS tools to data warehouses and other targets.

 Log-based capture: An ideal replication software product should capture streams of data using log-based change data capture.